qtnc/swan/docs/stdlib.md

 - toString: return a string representation of this object

 ## Class: is Object
-An object of type Class represents a class, e.g. Object, Num, Bool, etc.
+An object of type Class represents a class, e.g. Object, Number, Bool, etc.
+The is operator overload of class provide for instance check, i.e. `4 is Number` returns true.

 Methods:

-- is: the is operator overload of class provide for instance check, i.e. `4 is Num` returns true.
-- name: name of the class, e.g. Num, Bool, etc.
+- name: name of the class, e.g. Number, Bool, etc.
 - toString: return a string representation of this object.
 For classes, this is equivalent to its name.

 ## Dictionary: is Sequence